DoubleTimeOnly/Climbing-Thing/RESEARCH.md

     * Support Vector Machine (SVM)
     * #### Mennard (aka CLIP)
         * Try removing background.
 This actually sucks a lot.
 Does great with background, mixes up a ton of obvious colors with masking background.
+        * after masking try adding our own background (e.g. a striped background -> prompt becomes "a x color object on a striped background")